schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Indecency

-A family practitioner needs a winnable rector at a ambient corridor.
+A family practitioner needs a winnable rector at an ambient corridor.

 ## Shaken Bondage